yzereh/Data_Analytics/Readme.md

 - Try to figure out the topic of each group either automatically or by scrutinizing the papers falling inside each cluster
 - Finalize and visualize all clusters so that people can explore, read and familiarize themselves with the topics and their associated papers
 #### Purpose
 There are two main purposes that we are trying to reach by doing this project.
 Firstly, we are going to go through the details of how we can deal with the challenges faced when working with a real problem.
 The challenges are both technical and practical, and I will try to introduce the challenge, discuss it and try one or more solutions.
-We will see how a seemingly simple yet fruitful Machine Learning procedure can be put in practice and used in a production environment which is typically called $\color{rgb(216,118,0)}\large\textrm{productionization}$ or $\color{rgb(216,118,0)}\large\textrm{modularization}$
+We will see how a seemingly simple yet fruitful Machine Learning procedure can be put in practice and used in a production environment, which is typically called $\color{rgb(216,118,0)}\large\textrm{productionization}$ or $\color{rgb(216,118,0)}\large\textrm{modularization}$.
 Moreover, the codes, visualization and the logic of the project can be a starting point for many other similar projects in the field; as a result, it might provide some ideas for those interested in a similar domain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### Main Collars